 With status, you will start to qualify for upgrades, point bonuses and other perks that will make your business trip much smoother!

 Layovers are the enemy.
 They add extra time to your trip – extending the day longer than it often needs to be.

 Where possible, book direct flights to improve your travel efficiency and get their quicker.
 Booking direct also minimizes the chances of you missing a connection and getting stuck in the airport.

 The redeye flight might seem like a great option and often it’s a cheaper flight.
 However, that cheaper price comes with strings.

 You will likely be far more tired when you arrive.
 For business travel you need to be on your A-game and a redeye will likely make that more difficult, especially if you are susceptible to jet lag.

 Trust me…this is one of the business travel tips that if you listen to my advice….you and your body will thank me! 🙂

 4. Book morning / mid-day flights to mitigate travel delays.

-Booking the last flight of the day can become problematic if there are any delays.
-Miss that flight…and you are staying the night at the airport which is never fun.
+Booking the last flight of the day can become problematic if they are any days.
+Miss that flight and you are staying the night at the airport which is never fun.

 Sometimes it cannot be avoided, but whenever possible, book flights earlier in the day to give you some “space” in case your flight schedule blows up.